dunkelfrosch/phpcoverfish/README.md

 *We are currently working on*:

-- validator for global code coverage using @cover in class head annotation of testFile
 - File/IO scan mode, currently php reflection ability is used to identify code coverage errors - in future versions a raw scan mode to scan files outside the autoload context will be provided
 - coverage warnings implementation; identify coverage problems or misconfiguration issues in use of phpunit code coverage
 - optimization of coverFish's output module; this module is just "meh!"